alakijaayo/Raindrops/README.md

 # Raindrops

 This repository is work based on a tech test provided.
 In it, we are expected to work on the puzzle Raindrops.
-For this, I have decided to do it in Ruby.
-Have also challenged myself to do the test in two other languages:
+For this, I have decided to do it in Ruby for this repository and then challenged myself to do it in two other languages:

 **Raindrops in JavaScript:** https://github.com/alakijaayo/Raindrops_JavaScript